cs10/fa25/_projects/project4.md

         - The expected length of each response is around 3-6 sentences.
     - The 2 students you should respond to are: any two students in your group (you pick)
     - Your feedback will not be shared with the students and will be used for the purpose of evaluating your peers and your own work

+### Peer Feeback Slips
+- The peer feedback slips should be filled out during the presentations.
+- You will need to collect the feedback from your peers of your presentation
+- You will upload a photo of the feedback to Gradescope

 ### Make-up Presentations + Logistics
 - We will offer make-up presentations during the following times, but you must sign up using the Google Sheet link above:
+    - Ethan's office hours from 5 to 6PM on Monday, 11/3
     - Marius's office hours from 2 to 3PM on Tuesday, 11/4
     - Marius's office hours from 2 to 3PM on Thursday, 11/6
+    - Victoria's office hours from 1 to 2PM on Thursday, 11/6
     - Aanvi's office hours from 12 to 1PM on Friday, 11/7
     - Bella's office hours from 2 to 3PM on Friday, 11/7
     - Bella's office hours from 3 to 4PM on Friday, 11/7